Manila Bulletin: History

-Manila Bulletin was founded on February 2, 1900 by Carlson Taylor as a shipping journal.
+The Manila Bulletin was founded on February 2, 1900 by Carlson Taylor as a shipping journal.
 In 1957, the newspaper was acquired by Swiss expatriate Hans Menzi.

 From 1938 to his death in 2002, Jose Guevara wrote a column of political commentary for the newspaper.

 On occasions the editorial policy of the Manila Bulletin met objection from civil authorities.
 During World War II the newspaper's editor, Roy Anthony Cutaran Bennett, was imprisoned and tortured by the Japanese for his statements opposing the militarist expansion of the Japanese Empire.
 The Manila Bulletin (as Bulletin Today from 1972 to 1986) survived the martial law era of President Ferdinand Marcos as a propaganda tool.

 Following Menzi's death in 1984, Chinese Filipino business mogul Emilio Yap became the new chairman of the Bulletin.
 Yap was invited by Menzi to become a shareholder in 1961.
 The company has been listed on the Philippine Stock Exchange since 1990.
 Besides its flagship it publishes two other daily tabloids, Tempo and Balita, as well as nine magazines such as the Philippine Panorama, Bannawag, Liwayway, Bisaya and a host of other journals in English, Tagalog, Cebuano and other Philippine languages.
 It also publishes a number of lifestyle magazines such as Wedding Essentials, Style Weekend, GARAGE Magazine, Agriculture Magazine, Digital Gen, Going Places and Animal Scene.

 In May 2021, The Manila Bulletin named Business Editor Loreto Cabanes as the new editor-in-chief following the passing of Dr. Crispulo Icban.
 Herminio "Sonny" B. Coloma was also named as the new publisher.

-To further enhance its image as a newspaper which presents positive news articles, the Bulletin recently introduced a new marketing tagline, "There's good news here".
-In 2015, it adopted its current marketing tagline "Be Fully Informed".

-In addition, it maintains the oldest news website in the Philippines.
-It is the largest subscriber to the Philippine News Agency among newspapers.